DynamicsShop/SD-Telesales/SD-TeleSales-Release-Notes.md

 - When accessed from the cue in the SD Telesales Role Centres, the extended Sales Order List extension page is now filtered down to show only SD Telesales Orders.

-- Telemetry was added to log when calls are archived.
+- Telemetry was added to log when calls are archived in SD Telesales.

 ### 4.0.1